IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Scenario        Period      Load level  Node    Power demand of the node for each load level  MW
 ==============  ==========  ==========  ======  ============================================  ==

+The demand can be negative for the (transmission) nodes where there is (renewable) generation in lower voltage levels.
+This negative demand is equivalent to generate that power amount in this node.
-Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.
+Internally, all the values below if positive demand (or above if negative demand) 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

 System inertia
 --------------